SimonCropp/Argon/docs/ReducingSerializedJSONSize.md

 ## IContractResolver

-For more flexibility, the `Argon.Serialization.IContractResolver` provides an interface to customize almost every aspect of how a .NET object gets serialized to JSON, including changing serialization behavior at runtime.
+For more flexibility, the `Argon.IContractResolver` provides an interface to customize almost every aspect of how a .NET object gets serialized to JSON, including changing serialization behavior at runtime.

 <!-- snippet: ReducingSerializedJsonSizeContractResolverObject -->
 <a id='snippet-reducingserializedjsonsizecontractresolverobject'></a>